 Are you planning on adding international professionals to your team?
 Or are you sending your (clients) employees overseas?
 Then it’s important to know there are various work permit options available for them.
 This blog will provide you with an overview of specific considerations to be aware of, when requesting Parakar to employ workpermit-dependent workers in our countries; The Netherlands, France, Ireland, Germany, and Spain.
 Important to consider: outsourced employment setups (EOR) often bring limitations to the available workpermit-options.
 In some cases, it may NOT be possible to employ workpermit-dependent workers under an EOR-setup.

 Work permits in The Netherlands

 In The Netherlands, a variety of work permit types are available, aiming at different target audiences.

-Highly Skilled Migrant permit
+Highly Skilled Migrant permit and minimum salary